Why Buyers Choose Tequesta

 - Renovation quality and modernization

-- Lot width and orientation
+- Lot width, orientation, and privacy

 - Overall property condition relative to neighborhood ceiling values